kubedb/docs/docs/guides/elasticsearch/monitoring/alerting.md

   <img alt="Prometheus Alerts — ElasticsearchHealthyDataNodes Firing" src="/docs/images/elasticsearch/monitoring/es-alerting-prom-alerts-firing.png" style="padding:10px">
 </p>

+Dropping to 5 total nodes (1 data + 2 master + 2 ingest) crosses **three** thresholds at once, confirmed live — all `for: instant`, so all three move directly from **INACTIVE** to **FIRING** within one evaluation cycle, while the rest of the `elasticsearch.database` group stays **INACTIVE**:

+- `ElasticsearchHealthyDataNodes` — data-node count (1) is below `val: 2`.
+- `ElasticsearchHealthyNodes` — total node count (5) is below `val: 6`.
+- `ElasticsearchUnassignedShards` — with only one data node left, replica shards have nowhere to be placed.

-Because `ElasticsearchHealthyDataNodes` has `for: instant` (no wait), it moves directly from **INACTIVE** to **FIRING** within one evaluation cycle, while the rest of the `elasticsearch.database` group stays **INACTIVE**.
-Note that it fires once per surviving node's exporter (6 series here, one per remaining pod), since each node independently reports its own view of cluster-wide node counts — this is normal, not 6 separate incidents.
+Each fires once per surviving node's exporter (5 series each here — one per remaining pod), since every node independently reports its own view of cluster-wide state; that's 15 alert instances in total, not 15 separate incidents.

 ### 3. Check the AlertManager dashboard